All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Best if You're on a Tight Budget

 For budget-conscious patients, compounded peptides offer the best value proposition.
 Monthly costs of $150-600 provide significant savings compared to brand names while maintaining physician oversight and basic quality controls.
 Avoid research peptides despite lower costs, as the safety risks outweigh any financial benefits.
-Look for compounding pharmacies with PCAB accreditation and physicians who provide comprehensive monitoring.
+Look for compounding pharmacies with PCAB accreditation and physicians who provide thorough monitoring.
 Some telehealth platforms offer package pricing that includes physician consultations, laboratory monitoring, and medication costs for predictable monthly expenses.

 Best if You Want Premium Physician Oversight